-5.1 Which companies require an audit
+5.1 Which entities require an audit

-Medium-sized and large companies
+Medium-sized and large entities

 An audit of the financial statements is required to be conducted by a registered auditor or accounting consultant authorised to certify financial statements (article 393-1 NCC).
-A company of which the financial data has been included in the consolidated financial statements of another company may be exempt from audit, subject to certain conditions being met (i.e. article 403 NCC, which is discussed in Chapter 6 'Financial statements', paragraph 6.2).
-Any stakeholder may require a company to comply with its audit requirement (article 393-8 NCC).
-Non-compliance is an economic offence in the context of article 1 sub 4 Economic Offences Act (WED).
+An entity of which the financial data has been included in the consolidated financial statements of another entity may be exempt from audit, subject to certain conditions being met (i.e. article 403 NCC, which is discussed in paragraph 6.3 'Consolidated financial statements').
+Any stakeholder may require an entity to comply with its audit requirement (article 393-8 NCC).
+Noncompliance is an economic offence in the context of article 1 sub 4 Economic Offences Act (WED).

-Micro and small companies
+Micro and small entities